-Transformative conversations and exchanges can only happen when each party knows their unique behavior and personality.
+Transformative conversations and exchanges can only happen when each party is aware of their unique behavior and personality.
 Money makes for passionate discussions.
 Knowing this and why reactions manifest around this subject is crucial.

-Intensified behaviors caused by unmanaged human differences, money attitudes, pressure, and emotions derail conversations.
+Intensified behaviors caused by unmanaged human differences, money attitudes, pressure and emotions derail conversations.
 But why these occur and how they can be managed can be uncovered.

-Using a scientifically validated tool such as DNA Behavior Natural discovery to reveal financial personality and behavior will objectively measure family members' passions and natural talents and approach to money.
+Using a scientifically validated tool such as DNA Behavior Natural discovery to reveal financial personality and behavior will provide an objective measurement of family member's passions and natural talents and approach to money.

-It will also consolidate the families' approach to business, property, and equity management and reveal purpose, values, passion, and life meaning.
+It will also consolidate the families' approach to business, property and equity management as well as revealing purpose, values, passion and life meaning.